timothyjward/osgi.enroute.site/_FAQ/400--dtos.md

 ---
 title: What is a Data Transfer Object (DTO)?
-summary: OSGi started to heavily use DTO's since R5.
-DTOs do not look very object oriented, this application note provides the reasoning why DTOs .
+summary: The reasoning behind the use of DTOs .
 layout: toc-guide-page
+lprev: 300-declarative-services.html
+lnext: 420-patterns.html
+author: enRoute@paremus.com
+sponsor: OSGi™ Alliance
 ---

 Whenever two parts of a software system want to communicate they need to exchange data.
 Data Transfer Objects (DTOs) are all about how this data is represented.
 If you know C then a DTO is a `struct`.
 If you don't know C then a DTO is an object without methods, it is pure data.